ngx-formly/ngx-formly/UPGRADE-6.0.md

   }),
   ```

-- The `resetFieldOnHide` option is enabled by default, which removes the field value from the model on hide.
+- The `resetOnHide` option is enabled by default, which removes the field value from the model on hide.

   To disable this feature for a specific field use `resetOnHide`:
   ```patch